1st. Lt. William Dillon Mosiman, M. D.

 docked at Pusan, Korea, on November 7th.

-1300 POW's got off the ship and took a four day
+1300 POW's got off the ship and were issued new

 Manchuria.
 There, they worked in a

 sawmill or a manufacturing plant.
 On December 3, 1943, his

 William was sent to Shenyang sub-camp.